 You can also stay updated with the Sustainability Commission and other things related to sustainability by liking and following the "Sustain Little Rock" facebook page: https://www.facebook.com/LRSustainability/

-The Sustainability Commission meets the last Friday of every month at the Willie L. Hinton Resource Center located at 3805 W. 12th Street.
+The Sustainability Commission meets the fourth Friday of every month at the Willie L. Hinton Resource Center located at 3805 W. 12th Street.
 Meetings are open to the public.
-You can view meeting notes at the bottom of this page.

 |Uta Meyer||Randy Pierce|